4GeeksAcademy/machine-learning-content/export/feature-engineering.md

 ### Feature Engineering on numeric data

-Even though numeric data can be directly fed into machine learning models, we still need to engineer features which are relevant to the problem
+Even though numeric data can be directly fed into machine learning models, we still need to engineer features which are relevant to the problem, before building a model.

+A form of raw measures include features which represent frequencies, counts or occurrences of specific attributes.
+Let’s look at a sample of data from the millionsong dataset which depicts counts or frequencies of songs which have been heard by various users.

 ### Feature engineering on categorical data

 ### What are some naive feature engineering techniques that improve model efficacy?